-This report is intended for the information of the Board of Commissioners, management, the State of Louisiana and the Legislative Auditor for the State of Louisiana and is not intended to be and should not be used by anyone other than those specified persons.
+This report is intended for the information of the Board of Commissioners, management, the State of Louisiana and the Legislative Auditor for the State of Louisiana and is not intended to be and should not be used by anyone other than these specified parties.
 Under Louisiana Revised Statute 24:513, this report is distributed by the Legislative Auditor as a public document.

-Bourgeoir Bennett, L.L.C.
+Bourgesin Bennett, LL.C.